Tierra Chiloe is a beautiful lodge in a stunning location. Though less well-known Chiloe is a hit with guests to discover this Chilean gem....

 If you’re thinking of travelling during any major holidays like Christmas, New Year and Easter, or during any festivals, our advice is simply to book as early as you can, even 12 months or more, and we can add flights as soon as they become available.

-Australian citizens require a visa to enter Brazil and Reciprocity fees are paid to enter Chile (at port of entry) and Argentine (online prior to departure).
+Australian citizens require a visa to enter Brazil and Chile.
 Cuba requires a Tourist Card to be completed prior to arrival.
 We will help you with any visa requirements.

 You will need to hold a valid passport.